amasotti/grascom/Readme.md

 ---

-This project is a Python3 implementation of the GSC (Smolensky & Legendre 2016, Cho, Goldrick & Smolensky 2020).
+This project is a Python3 implementation of the GSC (Smolensky & Legendre 2016, Cho, Goldrick & Smolensky 2014,2020), a psychogically plausible, *continuous-state, continuous-time stochastic dynamical-system model of input processing*.
+The main interest for GSC comes from the fact that it makes possible to join classical symbolic cognitive theory with neural computation.

 The main inspiration for the code comes from the MATLAB program LDNet (v.
 1.5), of which this repo is a python translation.
 Main differences of grascom compared with LDNet: